 If it hasn’t been updated in a while, take the time to evaluate whether your website is still serving your firm’s needs.
 Is it communicating the right message?
 Easy to use?
 Ready to help you convert leads into clients?
 You don’t want to do all the work and commit to the cost of driving people to your website through social media, paid search and digital advertising, only to have them bounce off the site due to performance issues.

 There are plenty of things you can do to boost your site’s performance.
 For example, you might be thinking about adding call tracking or live chat.
-And if you use WordPress, you may be considering upgrading to the Gutenberg editor, which I wrote about here.
 Before you add features, however, make sure to conduct a website audit that covers these three basics.

 1. Make Sure It’s Clear What Services You’re Offering

 We’ll get to the technical things, but it’s important to do the foundational work when starting a new website or auditing your existing one.
 The answers to all of these questions should be apparent on your website:

 - Who is your ideal client?

 - How do you provide your ideal client with solutions?

 The homepage should immediately tell users what problems your law firm is solving.
 Does it?